-SOGI is one of many topics discussed regularly in schools alongside race, ability, ethnicity, and religion.
-SOGI-inclusive education means speaking about SOGI in a way that ensures every student feels like they belong.
+SOGI is one of many topics about diversity discussed regularly in schools, such as when educators speak about race, ethnicity, religion, and ability.
+SOGI-inclusive education simply means speaking about SOGI in a way that ensures every student feels like they belong.
 There is no "SOGI curriculum."
-SOGI might come up in many subjects and school activities.
+SOGI is a topic that can be addressed throughout many subjects and school activities.